Aashikhandelwal05/career_path_MVP/backend/README.md

-# Career Nirvana Backend API
+# Career Path Backend API

-FastAPI backend for the Career Nirvana platform with OpenRouter AI integration.
+FastAPI backend for the Career Path platform with OpenRouter AI integration.

 **Note: This backend is now configured to work with the production frontend at https://career-path-theta.vercel.app**